 Stakeholders' requirements about Workflow planning, Execution and Monitoring are defined in D2.1 and presented in Table 15.
 COGI-WF-5 is partially achieved as material usage and cost have not been tested yet.
 COGI-WF-6 is partially achieved due missing cost escalation.
-COGI-WF-28 and 29 requirements will be achieved in final version as original functionalities of I3D allowing these functions.
+COGI-WF-28 and 29 requirements will be achieved during implementation phase of the project as original functionalities of I3D allowing these functions.